 Bergler Energie

 Since 2026 the day-ahead market has been the price backbone of the Swiss electricity sector.
-Here you find live spot prices updated hourly, an explanatory three-scenario model on negative spot prices, the legal classification and an outlook on the planned switch from quarterly average to hourly spot prices from 1.7.2026.
+Here you find live spot prices updated hourly, an explanatory three-scenario model on negative spot prices, the legal classification and an outlook on the switch from quarterly average to hourly spot prices adopted by the Federal Council for 1.1.2027.
 Legal references remain German originals.

 Live day-ahead prices (Switzerland)